leminhtuan2015/Today-I-Learn/android/android_support_library_packages.md

 ### Android Support Library Version (jar/aar)
 ```
-Android Support Library just is a jar/aar file
+Android Support Library just is a .jar or .aar file
 ```

 * **v4 Support Library** : This library is designed to be used with Android 1.6 (API level 4) and higher.